K4ktus123/kDS3231/README.md

 readOffset - returns value of offset register.

-readTemp - returns temperature read by the IC in degrees C.
+readTemp - returns temperature measured by the IC in degrees C.

 readA1mode - returns alarm 1 mode.
 Possible values are:
 0 - when day, minutes, hours and seconds match.
 Day interpreted as day of month.